crazyhottommy/writing-tips/README.md

 # writing tips

 I am taking a a series of writing classes at MD Anderson Cancer Center taught by [Dr.Mark Picus](https://gsbs.uth.edu/faculty/faculty-directory/faculty-profiles.htm?id=2851994)
-He is a great teacher of knowledge and houmor.
+He is a great teacher of knowledge and humor.
 I love his classes and I want to put the key things that I have leraned here.

 #### writing 1
 1. Here are some qualities of a good title of a paper: